-It is an easy-to-use headset that allows you to regain or retain independence.
+An easy-to-use headset that allows you to regain or retain independence.

 The IrisVision Live magnifies whatever you look at through its lightweight headset, whether distant or near, and the image is shown in front of your eyes on a large screen.

 Demonstrations have proven that for many users this helps compensate for both central (Macular Degeneration) and peripheral (Retinitis Pigmentosa) vision loss extremely effectively.
-It even converts printed text to speech, allows users to watch YouTube videos directly via a WiFi connection and responds to voice commands.
+It even converts printed text to speech, allows users to watch YouTube videos directly via a Wi-Fi connection and responds to voice commands.

 The Daily Mail; Hope for millions with vision loss: Virtual reality headset allows legally blind people to see their surroundings and read